-- Reconnaissance - Administration (may also take place prior to the start of reconnaissance) - Scrutineering - Shakedown - Ceremonial Start - Rally concluding with a mandatory 'Power' stage as in Art.
-13.3 - Podium Ceremony - 13.2.2 Events may competitively run over 2, 3 or 4 days, including section starts or section finishes. - 13.2.3 Events must finish on a Saturday or, preferably, a Sunday. - 13.2.4 The arrival of the first car into final service shall be subject to agreement between the FIA, Organiser and the Championship Promoter. - 13.2.5 The podium ceremony shall be held within 1 hour of the arrival of the first car into final service.

-13.2.6 The reconnaissance schedule shall take place over 2 days.
+- Reconnaissance - Administration (may also take place prior to the start of reconnaissance) - Scrutineering - Shakedown (as detailed in Art.
+29) - Free Practice / Qualifying Stage for P1 and P2 (as detailed in Art.
+30) - Ceremonial Start - Rally concluding with a mandatory 'Power' stage as in Art.
+13.3 - Podium Ceremony - 13.2.2 Events may competitively run over 2, 3 or 4 days, including section starts or section finishes. - 13.2.3 Events must finish on a Saturday or, preferably, a Sunday. - 13.2.4 The arrival of the first car into final service shall be subject to agreement between the FIA, the organiser and the Promoter. - 13.2.5 The podium ceremony shall be held within 1 hour of the arrival of the first car into final service. - 13.2.6 The reconnaissance schedule shall take place over 2 days.
 Organisers may however submit justification to vary this to the FIA.